aimeos/aimeos-docs/content/manual/locales.md

-# Currencies and languages

 If you would like to provide your customers the possibility to choose between different languages and/or currencies, you have to configure the allowed combinations in the "Locale" panel.

-## List of available combiniations
+# List of available combiniations

 The list view displays the currently available combinations.
 You can add, edit or delete languages/currencies until the list fits your requirements.
 Be aware that products, attributes, etc. also need names/descriptions in the available languages and prices for the currencies.
 If they are not provided, the customers won't be able to buy the products.